 Think of your certificate of authenticity as a physical record of its most important attributes.

 It could include, for example:

-Don’t worry, it might seem like a lot of detail, but you needn’t reference all of the above in each certificate.
-Simply prioritize the most protectable details or elements which may drive value for your brand.
+Don’t worry!
+It might seem like a lot of detail, but you needn’t reference all of the above in each certificate.
+Simply prioritize the most protectable details or elements that may drive value for your brand.

 For example, do you have a trademark naming approach or production finish?
-If so, these are the kinds of details you’ll want to feature in your artist certificate of authenticity.
+If so, these are the kinds of details you’ll want to feature in your artist certificate.